1Jawahir-Ali/Programming-Fundamentals-Programs-C-./README.md

 <h3>Jawahir Ali</h3><br>  ______________________________________
     <h3>C++ Language</h3>  ______________________________________
 <br>
--> <h2>About Repository</h2>
+<h2>About Repository</h2>
 <br>
 -> This is my first repository, basic programs of C++ of 1st semester.
 <br>

--👋🏻Hi here are my C++ Programs of C++ related to real life problems like how to program for an ATM Machine,Program for Simple Calculator,Program For Bank Account System etc.
+-👋🏻Here are my C++ Programs of C++ related to real life problems like how to program for an ATM Machine,Program for Simple Calculator,Program For Bank Account System etc.
 <br>

 - 🔭 I’m currently working on on the projects of restaurants management system.